BARRETTMEAG/Lucidum/2. Alignments/SuperMatrix/README.md

+SuperMatrix Overview:

-This shows the trimmed supermatrix file and taxa list are what we had after putting the aligned files into Liger.
+- Shows the trimmed supermatrix file and taxa list after putting the aligned files into Liger.

-This is not the final version, it will be trimmed down further.
+- This is not the final version, it will be trimmed down further.